syncfusion-content/wpf-docs/wpf/Docking/How-to/Disable-the-Resize-of-FloatWindow.md

 ---
 layout: post
 title: Disable the Resize of FloatWindow | DockingManager | wpf | Syncfusion
-description: disable the resize of floatwindow
+description: Disable the resize of floatwindow in Syncfusion Essential Studio WPF DockingManager control, its elements and more.
 platform: wpf
 control: DockingManager
 documentation: ug
 ---

 # Disable the Resize of FloatWindow